"The tour starts with your pick up from your hotel in Kusadasi. The pick ups in Kusadasi starts at 08:30 am; and the pick ups in Selcuk

-House of Virgin Mary is the place where Mary may have spent her last days.
+- House of virgin Mary is the place where Mary may have spent her last days.
 Indeed, she may have come in the area together with Saint John.
 This place was offically declared a shrine of the Roman Catholic Church in 1986, and since then it has become a popular place of pilgrimage.
 Pope Paul VI visited shrine in 1967.
-The visit to the House (church) takes about 45 minutes and after our visit; there will be a 5 min drive to Ephesus.
+The visit to the House (church) takes about 1 hour and after our visit; there will be a 10 min drive to Ephesus.

-We wil finish this daily touraround 4:30 pm and you will be transferred back to your hotels.
+around 4:30 pm and you will be brought back to your hotels.